evanyeyeye/rainbow/docs/waters/funcidx.rst

 Each FUNC .IDX file is paired by number with a FUNC .DAT file (which may be in the :doc:`2-byte <funcdat2>`, :doc:`6-byte <funcdat6>`, or :doc:`8-byte <funcdat8>` format).
 For example, _FUNC001.IDX is paired with _FUNC001.DAT.

 FUNC .IDX files store the retention times as well as the number of data pairs recorded at each retention time.
 A data pair refers to a pair of mz-intensity or wavelength-absorbance values.
+The paired FUNC .DAT file stores the data pairs.

 A FUNC .IDX file is comprised of contiguous 22-byte segments, one for each retention time.
 All known values in this file format are little-endian and unsigned.
 In order from start to end: